peteroupc/peteroupc.github.io/graphics.md

 ## Notes

 [^1]: To bolster the suggestions in this specification, it would be of interest to find the number of polygons per frame and graphics memory use (for a given resolution and frame rate) actually achieved on average by 3-D video games in the mid- to late 1990s.
 Such information is hard to find and is often anecdotal.
 For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
-Dobb's Journal_, August 2000), noting that the game normally ran at 320 &times; 240 pixels.
+Dobb's Journal_, August 2000), noting that the game normally ran at 320 &times; 240 pixels.<br>
+(4) MadOnion's [**3DMark2000 benchmark**](https://web.archive.org/web/20050404173017/http://www.nvnews.net/reviews/annihilator_pro/3dmark_2000/html/tests.htm#fill) comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail and is intended for 640 &times; 480 resolution.

-[^2]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a  smaller resolution with no more than 16 or 256 simultaneous colors and to require all graphics drawing to be in software and not rely on a GPU or the operating system's graphics programming interface (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished frame buffer to the screen (such as through GDI's `StretchDIBits` or copying to VGA's frame buffer), but I don't know of a way to describe further restrictions useful for retro-style game programming (in the mid- to late 1990s).
+[^2]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a  smaller resolution with no more than 16 or 256 simultaneous colors and to require all graphics drawing to be in software and not rely on a video card or the operating system's graphics programming interface (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished frame buffer to the screen (such as through GDI's `StretchDIBits` or copying to VGA's frame buffer), but I don't know of a way to describe further restrictions useful for retro-style game programming (in the mid- to late 1990s).
 But PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.

 [^3]: But alpha blending (the partial mixing of one color with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.